 Employ encryption for the highest degree of privacy and security

 Nextcloud employs industry-standard TLS to encrypt data in transfer.
 Usage of Object Storage like Amazon S3 or other external storage systems can be secured through Server Side Encryption.

 Encrypt data at rest

 Server Side Encryption can also be used on local storage.
 However, inherent to the concept of server side encryption, encryption keys will be present in memory of the Nextcloud server during the time a user is logged in and could be retrieved by a determined attacker.
 We take care to ensure keys are not stored unencrypted on permanent storage and at rest keys are encrypted using a strong cipher.

 Nextcloud supports pluggable encryption key handling.
-If you have an external key server, this can be made to work with Nextcloud.
+If you have an external key server or Hardware Security Module, these can be made to work with Nextcloud.

 If you face a regulatory or compliance need to encrypt data at rest but do not need to actually secure this data, locally encrypting data using our built in key management may satisfy compliance requirements.